Washington DC Neighborhood Guide:

 Located in the thriving multi-cultural Northwest Quadrant of Washington D.C., Dupont Circle is a sought-after hub for its rich culture and community.

 Dupont Circle is often called “D.C.’s trendiest neighborhood”.
-With the best bars, restaurants, events, and nightlife in the city, neighborhood residents are never left wanting things to see and do.
+With the best bars, restaurants (check out our Dupont Circle restaurant guide), events, and nightlife in the city, neighborhood residents are never left wanting things to see and do.

 For those interested in arts and education, Dupont Circle is conveniently located nearby world-famous museums, bookstores, historic homes, and private art galleries.